react-dnd/react-dnd/docs/01 Top Level API/DragSource.md

 * **`monitor`**: An instance of [`DragSourceMonitor`](/docs-drag-source-monitor.html).
 Use it to query the information about the current drag state, such as the currently dragged item and its type, the current and initial coordinates and offsets, and whether it was dropped yet.
 Read the [`DragSourceMonitor` documentation](docs-drag-source-monitor.html) for a complete list of `monitor` methods, or read the [overview](/docs-overview.html) for an introduction to the monitors.

 * **`component`**: When specified, it is the instance of your component.
 Use it to access the underlying DOM node for position or size measurements, or to call `setState`, and other component methods.
 It is purposefully missing from `isDragging` and `canDrag` because the instance may not be available by the time they are called.
-If you want these methods to depend on the component's state, consider lifting the state to the parent component, so that you could just use `props`.
+If you want these methods to depend on the component's state, consider lifting the state to the parent component, so that you can just use `props`.
 Generally your code will be cleaner if you rely on `props` instead whenever possible.

 ### The Collecting Function

 Just specifying the drag source `type` and `spec` is not quite enough.
 There's still a few more things we need to take care of:

-* attach React DnD event handlers to some node in the component;
+* connect the React DnD event handlers to some node in the component;
 * pass some knowledge about the dragging state to our component.

-All communication between React components happens via props, so it makes sense that React DnD injects special props into your component.
+All communication between the React components happens via props, so it makes sense that React DnD injects special props into your component.
 However it gives you the freedom to name them and decide what props your component will receive.

 Your *collecting function* will be called by React DnD with a *connector* that lets you connect nodes to the DnD backend, and a *monitor* to query information about the drag state.
 It should return a plain object of props to inject into your component.